 - Review how to construct a Resume

-- Learn how to write effective job search correspondence.
+- Learn how to write an effective Cover

-to witness your verbal communication skills.
-Practice your
+witness your verbal communication skills.
+Practice your interviewing

 - Practice your eye contact and handshake